-I’m in my late 30s, married, no kids, a cat.
+I’m in my late 30s, married, no kids.
 I ♥ P90X and old school TaeBo.
 I maintain a plant based, whole foods diet.
 I think everyone should watch Forks Over Knives, Chow Down, Food Matters, or Hungry For Change.
 I like avocados and blueberries.
 English is my second language.
 My favorite color is green.
 I watch Survivor.
 Also, I like big butts and I cannot lie (haha, jk).

 Do you have a question?
 Have an opinion or think I presented erroneous information?
 Want to see more pics?
 Do you have some helpful tips to share?
 Want to request I cover a certain topic?
 Want me to invite you to one of the FaceBook groups I mention?

 Drop me a few lines!
 I welcome any and all feedback.
 I ❤ hearing from my readers.

 Your personal health and wellness leads to so much more than a better life for you — it creates a better society.
 Our collective bad habits are destroying more than our personal lives, it’s ruining whole communities.

 Understand that physical movement and whole foods will change all of us physically, mentally and emotionally; allowing all of us to create a better America and a better world.
 A fit and healthy society lowers the unemployment rate, stimulates ideas and creativity, increases productivity and heals the planet.

 Stop focusing on the stupid things that don’t matter and look at the big picture.
 Create a purpose so powerful that when you choose to be lazy or eat junk food, understand the negative impact on mankind.